elsentjhung/elsentjhung.github.io/tutorial.md

 title: Tutorial
 ---

 This tutorial is aimed at PhD students and postdocs who are going to do research in Theoretical Soft Condensed Matter Physics and Statistical Physics.
+This tutorial assumes some knowledge of Python (see [Python Crash Course] for reference).
 (This page is work in progress and will be updated periodically.)

----

-### 0. Programming languages

-You should learn at least one high level programming language _e.g._ Python, and one low level programming language, _e.g._ C or C++.
-This tutorial assumes knowledge of Python.

-#### 0.1.
-Python

-Python is a modern object-oriented programming language and widely used in scientific research and other industry such as data science, banking, machine learning, _etc_.
-Python also has a vast library to do numerical computation and plotting.
-Reference: [Python Crash Course].

-#### 0.2.
-C or C++

-Programs written in C usually run 10 times faster compared to the same programs written in Python.
-C also gives users more low-level control, such as memory management.
-Reference: [C Programming Absolute Beginner's Guide].

 ---